Officers of the Faculty

 Participants are expected to complete the program in 16 months.
 Admitted students, not having an undergraduate degree in business, will be required to take, prior to enrolling in the MHRM program, two prerequisite courses of 0 credits each in August.

-In order to fulfill the MHRM graduation requirements, a student must take 9 core courses (27 credits) and a field project ( 3 credits) that can be replaced by an elective course.
-The field project is rooted in applying analytical and conceptual skills, knowledge and tools to a real-time strategic HR problem.
+To fulfill the MHRM graduation requirements, a student must take 9 core courses (27 credits) and a field project or an elective course (3 credits).

 The Curriculum

-The graduate program consists of 9 core courses and one elective course or a comprehensive field project that can be replaced by an elective course to be completed in a 16 month period.
+The graduate program consists of 9 core courses and a comprehensive field project that can be replaced by an elective course to be completed in a 16 month period.
 Courses are offered twice a week in the evening.
-The courses are as follows: 10 courses- 30 credits ( 9 courses required- 27 credits and one elective/field project or an elective - 3 credits):
+The courses are as follows: 10 courses- 30 credits (9 courses required- 27 credits and one elective/field project or an elective - 3 credits):

 - MHRM 301: Managing the Recruitment Process (3 credits)